diessetechnology/express-gitpod-boilerplate/README.md

 # express-gitpod-boilerplate
-A boilerplate for the awesome Gitpod cloud ide users:
+A boilerplate for users of the awesome Gitpod cloud ide:

 Based on the output of express-generator,with ejs and SASS support